chris1111/Kext-Install/README.md

 - Kext Install is an utility that allows you to install your kexts in
 - / System / Library / Extensions
 - Kext, bundle and plugin files are allow.
 No backup of the original files is made.
-- Only Apple kexts works
+- Only Apple kexts can be accepted to be loaded.

 ### Other kexts files Install in /Library/Extensions ➤ use [Kext-Droplet](https://github.com/chris1111/Kext-Droplet-Big-Sur)